The deadline for submissions for this special issue has been extended to the end of December, 2022

 Deadline and Guidelines

-The deadline for submissions is October 1st, 2022.
+The deadline for submissions has been extended to December 31st, 2022.

 The article should be no longer than 6,000 words (excluding footnotes and bibliography).